BardisRenos/Chest-X-Ray-Images-Pneumonia/README.md

     train_data, val_data, test_data = self.export_data()
     # Load the VGG model without the last layers
     vgg_model = VGG16(weights='imagenet', include_top=False, input_shape=(IMG_SIZE, IMG_SIZE, 3))

+    # We stop the layers to be trained
+    for layer in model.layers:
+        layer.trainable = False

     # We can add the last part the classifier layers
     x = vgg_model.output